 Though primarily used as a reference source, this database includes images in many of its entries!
 Includes The Dictionary of Art; The Oxford Companion to Western Art; The Encyclopedia of Aesthetics; and The Concise Oxford Dictionary of Art Terms.

-Here are resources you may find useful while formatting your paper:
+Here are other resources you may find useful while formatting your paper: